 When Sultan Qutb-ud-din won against his Hindu rival Qila Rai Pithora, he established it in 1193.
 So, it’s a victory tower.

 Qutab Minar is the tallest brick made minaret in the entire world.
 It’s 73m high.
-As it rises, its diameter gets narrower – from 15 meters at the base to 2.5 meters to the top.
+As it rises, its diameter gets narrower – from 15 meters at the base to 2.5 meters at the top.
 There is a spiral staircase containing 379 steps to go to the top.

 In 1981, around 400 individuals were inside the tower.
 It was just another day in Qutab Minar.
 People were laughing, seeing inside, enjoying their time.
 Suddenly, a power failure threw the spiral staircases into darkness.
 A rumor went viral – “the tower is falling”.
 The panicked tourists desperately tried to get down from the tower.
 It created utter chaos.
 The stampede killed 45 people, mostly students, who came there to take advantage of the free admission on Friday.
 Since then, the stairs are closed to the public.

-I saw a lot of squirrels playing in woods and grasses in the complex.
+I saw a lot of squirrels playing in the woods and grasses in the complex.
 They were not bothered about the crowd.